Chronology of Oregon Events

 Hall Jackson Kelley organizes the "American Society

-for Encouraging the Settlement of the Oregon
+for Encouraging the Settlement

 Territory."